William Wordsworth and the

 Somerset, William Wordsworth returned to his roots in the Lake District.

-He and his sister, Mary, settled in Dove Cottage at Grasmere in December 1799.
+He and his sister, Dorothy, settled in Dove Cottage at Grasmere in December 1799.
 Wordsworth remained in the Lakes until his death in 1850.

 There are many sites and landmarks associated with Wordsworth and his circle